-7 Shared Ownership (190 units) SDR 2022 Data
+8 Shared Ownership (197 units) \SDR 2024 Data

 - 8.1 Shared Ownership properties do not fall under the Rent Standard and are therefore exempt from the 2020 Limit and CPI+1% maximum increase.
 Shared Ownership leases are assured tenancies and as a result are not subject to rent control under the Rent Act 1977. - 8.2 The setting of rents for Shared Ownership is a matter for IVH to agree with the leaseholder at the point at which the lease is granted.
 However, for grant funded schemes, IVH must comply with the relevant requirements set out in the Capital Funding Guide, which sets a maximum rent level and maximum rate of rent increase.
 This stipulates that the initial rent must not exceed 3% of the capital value of the unsold equity at the point of initial sale, but it can be less.
-Providers are encouraged to set rents that average no more than 2.75% of the value of the unsold equity at the point of initial sale which is the process IVH follow. - 8.3 IVH will annually increase Shared Ownership rent levels by the level as stated in each individual lease agreement.
-For all new Shared Ownership rents, this will be limited to the Retail Price Index (RPI) plus 0.5% as per the Capital Funding Guide, using the RPI figure for a specified month which is published annually.
-For some existing Shared Ownership leases, the annual rent increase is higher, with a limit up to the Retail Price Index (RPI) plus 2%. - Where the RPI figure for the specified month is nil or negative, Homes England requires any rent increase to be limited to a maximum of 0.5%.
-This excludes properties where their individual lease states an increase of RPI plus 2% as per section 8.4.
+Providers are encouraged to set rents that average no more than 2.75% of the value of the unsold equity at the point of initial sale which is the process IVH follow. - 8.3 Existing IVH will annually increase Shared Ownership rent levels limited to the Retail Price Index (RPI) plus the specified increase within the lease. - 8.4 New Shared Ownership rents the Government published an additional policy statement stating rents for new shared owners can instead be increased once a year by no more than the Consumer Prices Index (CPI) plus 1%, from the 12 October 2023, for new shared ownership schemes. - 8.5 Where the RPI/CPI figure for the specified month is nil or negative, Homes England requires any rent increase to be limited to a maximum of 0.0% (previously 0.5%) - 8.6 All new build schemes will have an April rent review date.